Weatherly History, Family Crest & Coats of Arms

 Weatherly is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Weatherly family lived at Wetherby in West Yorkshire, a market town and civil parish within the metropolitan borough of the City of Leeds.
+"The Saxon name of this town, whence the present is obviously deduced, was Wederbi, a term intended to designate its situation on a bend of the river Wharfe."
 Today in the United States, there are two towns listed: Weatherby, Missouri; and Weatherby Lake, Missouri

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Weatherly include Wetherby, Weatherby, Wetherbie, Wetherbee, Witherby and many more.

 Early Notables of the Weatherly family (pre 1700)

 More information is included under the topic Early Weatherly Notables in all our PDF Extended History products and printed products wherever possible.

 In the United States, the name Weatherly is the 3,563rd most popular surname with an estimated 7,461 people with that name.

 Emigration to Australia